garris/BackstopJS/README.md

 - [Robert O'Rourke](https://github.com/sanchothefat) for help on the 0.8.0 release
 - [Klaus Bayrhammer](https://github.com/klausbayrhammer) for help on the 0.7.0 release
 - [Benedikt Rötsch](https://github.com/axe312ger) for help on the 0.6.0 release
-- [Yulia Tsareva](https://github.com/YuliaTsareva) for help on the 0.5.0 release
+- [Yulia Tsareva](https://github.com/YuliaTsareva) for help on the 0.5.0 release -- windows support
 - [Lewis Nyman](https://github.com/lewisnyman) and [Stoutie](https://github.com/jehoshua02) for help with 0.4.0 release -- you guys are responsible for really getting the ball rolling!

 BackstopJS uses icons from [the Noun Project](http://thenounproject.com/)